Mitzseen/Mitzseen/README.md

 - 👋 Hi, I’m @Mitzseen
 - 👀 I’m interested in data science and software development.
+Also looking for finance opportunities such as analysts and investment operations.
-- 🌱 I’m currently learning how to optimize algorithms.
+- 🌱 Currently going to start my first internship over at Canna Milne in PA as an Investment Operations Intern.
-- 📫 How to reach me by email mitzseen@outlook.com
+- 📫 Reach me by email mitzseen@outlook.com

 <!---
 Mitzseen/Mitzseen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.